prati1/suggest-a-book/README.md

 # suggest-a-book

-A book recommendation system using goodreads dataset
+A book recommendation system using collaborative filtering.